ayushn2/canton_validator/docs/usdcx_integration.md

 ## Overview

 Circle and Digital Asset have partnered to bring **USDC onto the Canton Network as USDCx** — a CIP-56 Token Standard compliant stablecoin.
 Users lock real USDC on Ethereum via Circle's `xReserve` contract, which mints USDCx on Canton.
-Burning USDCx on Canton releases USDC back on Ethereum.
+Burning USDCx on Canton releases USDC back on aEthereum.

 ### Four Operations